-Exercise 21: Group conservation analysis
+Exercise 21: Group Conservation Analysis

 - 21.a.
 Re-use or recreate the alignment and tree which you worked with in the tree based conservation analysis exercise (exercise 19) - 21.b.
-Create a new view, and ensure the annotation panel is displayed, and enable the display of Group Consensus and the display of sequence logos to make it easier to see the different residue populations within each group. - 21.c.
-Select a column exhibiting about 50% conservation that lies within the central conserved region of the alignment.
-Subdivide the alignment according to this selection using $Select \Rightarrow Make groups for selection$. - 21.d.
+In the View menu, create a new view.
+Ensure the annotation panel is displayed (Show annotation in Annotations menu).
+Enable the display of Group Consensus option by checking Group Consensus in the Annotation ⇒ Autocalculated Annotation submenu in the sequence alignment window.
+Then display of sequence logos to make it easier to see the different residue populations within each group.
+Activate logo by right clicking on the Consensus annotation row to open the pop-up menu and select the Show Logo option. - 21.c.
+In the column alignment ruler, select a column exhibiting about 50% conservation that lies within the central conserved region of the alignment.
+Subdivide the alignment according to this selection using $Select \Rightarrow Make\ groups\ for\ selection$. - 21.d.
 Re-order the alignment according to the new groups that have been defined.
 Click on the group annotation row IDs to select groups exhibiting a specific mutation. - 21.e.
 Select another column exhibiting about 50% conservation overall, and subdivide the alignment further.
 Note that the new groups inherit the names of the original groups, allowing you to identify the combination of mutations that resulted in the subdivision. - 21.f.
-Clear the groups, and try to subdivide the alignment using two non-adjacent columns. - Hint: You may need to hide the intervening columns before you can select both of the columns that you wish to use to subdivide the alignment. - 21.g.
+Clear the groups, and try to subdivide the alignment using two non-adjacent columns.
+Hint: You may need to hide the intervening columns before you can select both of the columns that you wish to use to subdivide the alignment. - 21.g.
 Switch back to the original view, and experiment with subdividing the tree groups made in the previous exercise.